A Delicious Bone-Building Burrito: Each Ingredient Is A Rich Source Of Magnesium Or Manganese

 Hungry for More?

-This easy-to-follow recipe book will help you to prepare meals that contain not only magnesium and manganese, but all of the Foundation Supplements listed in the Save Our Bones Program.
+This easy-to-follow recipe book will help you to prepare meals that contain not only magnesium and manganese, but all of the Foundation Supplements listed in the Osteoporosis Reversal Program.
 And with the 30 Day Meal Planner, one of the bonuses included with Bone Appétit, you’ll have an entire month of bone-smart meals (including snacks) guiding you on your natural bone health journey.

 Eat Your Way to Stronger Bones!